A Book That Opened My Mind

 Continue Reading

-Some companies spend too much time and money on mobile apps; and not enough time considering their mobile web presence.
-(See Scott Jensen’s thought-provoking Mobile Apps Must Die for reasons why mobile web is arguably more important.)
+I’ve noticed that many companies spend too much time and money on mobile apps; and not enough time considering their mobile web presence.
+With the rise of smartphones, mobile-responsive design is more than just a trend – it’s a necessity.

 Continue Reading